Wil Myers Player Props: Reds vs. Phillies

 Wil Myers At The Plate

-- Myers has gotten a hit in four of six games this season, but he has zero multi-hit games.
+- Myers has gotten a hit in four of seven games this year, but he has zero multi-hit games.

 - He has scored a run in two games this season, but just one run each time.